Christmas Day Community Dinner

-FPC first established the Christmas Day Dinner for the Homeless in 1993.
+FPC first established the Christmas Day Community Dinner in 1993.
 An Elder of the church was on the board of Huntington City Mission.
 He observed that there was no formal meal served for the Missions’ special guests on Christmas Day.
-With the Lord’s blessing, the appreciation of City Mission and the generosity of the congregation, we began the Christmas Day Dinner for the Homeless and for those in need of a meal on Christmas Day.
-Each year we serve and/or deliver over 600 meals on site and delivered to shut-ins.
+With the Lord’s blessing, the appreciation of City Mission, and the generosity of the congregation, we began the Christmas Day Community Dinner for those in need of a meal on Christmas Day.
+Each year we serve on-site or deliver to shut-ins over 800 meals.

 Cridlin Food and Clothing Pantry

 Coordinated by Christian Associates, Cridlin Food and Clothing Pantry is a collaboration among the downtown churches.
 There are many ways that our church family are encouraged to be involved in this ministry– adult members and LOGOS children volunteer at the pantry, food, clothing, and monetary donations are also raised.
 Every year all proceeds of our Souper Bowl offering and 50% of our Fight Hunger offering are donated to Cridlin.

 The Cabell-Huntington Coalition for the Homeless, or Harmony House, affirms the right of all people to adequate food, clothing, shelter, and healthcare.
 The mission of Harmony House is to provide basic resources and housing to the homeless and formerly homeless of the Huntington area, and to collaborate with partner agencies for the provision of these basic resources.
 Once a month FPC members provide a hot lunch for 80-100 Harmony House clients.
 Twice a week FPC provides breakfast or lunch food for distribution.